bryanburgers/blog-content/git-is-a-communication-tool.md

 from now.
 Or a month.
 Or – let's face it – even tomorrow.

-So I write my git commit messages today with good communication in mind, knowing that that I can read them in the future and actually know why a change was made or get a refresher on what has been done.
+So I write my git commit messages today with good communication in mind, knowing that I can read them in the future and actually know why a change was made or get a refresher on what has been done.

 It's a little gift to future me.